 Application period for Fall 2019 is now closed, we will not be accepting applications after the deadline.

-These dealines are for admission to the following Fall (September) semester.
+These deaDlines are for admission to the following Fall (September) semester.

-- You are not required to find a supervisor before applying to any of the graduate programs.
-If you are admitted to one of our graduate programs, you will be assigned a supervisor.
+- You are not required to find a supervisor before applying.
+If admitted, you will be assigned a supervisor.

 - We do not require or consider GRE test results.

-- Prospective MSc Statistics students who do not meet the admission GPA requirements, or who would like to build their background in Statistics to increase their chances of being admitted, may wish to complete undergraduate upper-division coursework for majors/honors in Statistics at SFU.
-For further details, please contact the Statistics Advisor (email@example.com).
+- Admissions are competitive.
+Prospective applicants who do not meet the admission GPA requirements, or who seek a stronger background in Statistics and Actuarial Science to increase their chances of admission, may wish to complete undergraduate upper-division coursework for majors/honors in Statistics and Actuarial Science at SFU.
+For further details, please contact the Statistics and Actuarial Science Advisor.